Turkey-Syria earthquake - latest | Science-Environment

 The firm's insured loss figure did not include Syria. - The Turkish central bank's 30 billion lira ($1.6 billion) donation for the earthquake zone will come from its profits last year, a source said.

-- U.S. Secretary of State Antony Blinken will travel to Germany, Turkey and Greece from Feb.
+- NATO Secretary-General Jens Stoltenberg visited Turkey on Thursday.
+U.S. Secretary of State Antony Blinken will travel to Germany, Turkey and Greece from Feb.
 16-22.
-(Compiled by Reuters newsroom in London)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)